guillegarcia/base_project/README.md

 # base_project

-Base project with de basic configuration for a new flutter app
+Base project with de basic configuration for a new flutter app.
+Including:

+ - Internationalization (with intl)
+ - screen routes

 ## Getting Started